Mohit-Alive/Mohit-Alive/README.md

 ---
 ### 🚀 About Me
 <p>Curious builder with a love for code that does things.
-Not the kind to just write lines—I craft tools that make life smoother, faster, or a little more fun.
+Not the kind to just write lines, I craft tools that make life smoother, faster, or a little more fun.

 Think of me as that friend who sees a problem and starts scribbling wireframes on a napkin.
 JavaScript?
 React?
 Python?
 They’re my paintbrushes.
-Whether it’s breathing life into a static webpage or tinkering with AI’s "what-ifs," I’m happiest when turning "Hmm, how?" into "Oh, that’s how."
+Whether it’s breathing life into a static webpage or tinkering with AI’s "what ifs," I’m happiest when turning "Hmm, how?" into "Oh, that’s how."

-Passionate about tech that feels human—no jargon, no clutter.
+Passionate about tech that feels human no jargon, no clutter.
 Just smart solutions hiding behind a click or a swipe.
 Let’s swap ideas, break a few bugs, and build stuff that matters.
 </p>

 - 📫 How to reach me **mohitkh22@gmail.com**